Sunday, December 31, 2023

 I've never bought fresh cranberries before.
 They are unexpectedly white in the middle.
 When you cut one open, it kind of looks like half of a tiny apple.
 Also, I've heard people claim that fresh cranberries are unbearably bitter without sugar, but I thought they were just fine.
 Fresh cranberries might stomp out the flavors of everything else in your fruit salad, though.

 Anyway, this recipe begins with our meat grinder!
 We haven't used it in far too long, and it was nice to get it out and pulverize some produce.
-I like how when I'm grinding fruits and vegetables, I don't have to worry about cleaning raw-meat germs off the grinder afterward.
+Since I'm grinding fruit instead of beef, I don't have to worry about cleaning raw-meat germs off the grinder afterward.

 Setting aside the cranberries, we had to attend to the gelatin.
 Our recipe calls for one tablespoon of the stuff.
 I thought that one tablespoon of it would be the same as one envelope, but I poured our happy hoof powder into a measuring spoon just to be sure.
 It turns out that one standard-size packet of gelatin is almost one tablespoon, but not quite.
 Because I didn't want to mess up a recipe with a measurement error, I opened a second packet of gelatin to make up for the deficiency.

-Pictured: one standard-sized packet of gelatin.
+Pictured: one standard-sized envelope of gelatin.
 It is less than one tablespoon.

 "Southern Living Cooking School," Wichita Falls (Texas) Times, September 14 1986, page 10G